-Defence in discrimination cases may not be easy since in such types of cases the employer must prove that they use objective criteria for all employees.
-It means that an employer must demonstrate that any action connected with employment had justified and legitimate grounds, e.g. an increase of salary was in line with the company's general promotion policy.
+Defence in discrimination cases may not be easy since, in such type of cases, the employer must to prove that they use objective criteria for all employees.
+This means that an employer must demonstrate that any action connected with employment had justified and legitimate grounds, e.g. an increase of salary was in line with the company's general promotion policy.